Admissions during COVID-19

 - Duolingo score of 105 for all other English requirements

-Duolingo will not be accepted for Health Care Assistant, Bachelor of Science in Nursing, Practical Nursing, or Pharmacy Technician.
-For any other health programs, please contact your campus or email email@example.com more information.
+Duolingo will not be accepted for Health Care Assistant, Bachelor of Science in Nursing or Practical Nursing.
+For any other health programs, please contact your campus or email firstname.lastname@example.org for more information.
 The test is available online anytime: www.englishtest.duolingo.com

 Testing for math is not currently available.
 However, some departments have put waivers in place for programs’ math requirements.
 Please contact your campus or email email@example.com for more information.